Ookwemin Minising: Redevelopment

 The new river channel was modelled on other natural river mouths in the Toronto area and includes significant new natural space that provides habitat for migrating birds and wildlife.
 The new channel empties into Toronto Harbour at what is now the Polson slip.
 The island lies on former industrial land, first created through landfill in the early 20th century.
 Several buildings were demolished or moved during construction to build the new river and parks.
 Buildings considered to have heritage value will be preserved.
 Some existing industrial uses were moved to the main shipping channel to the south.

 South of Lake Shore Boulevard East, Cherry Street was relocated slightly to the west with new bridges crossing the Keating Channel.
 The Cherry Street lift bridge was demolished to widen the Keating Channel to improve flood conveyance during large flood events.
 The Don Greenway, a new river valley, was constructed south from the Don River, crossing Commissioners Street under a new bridge, and continuing south into the Ship Channel.
 This new channel allows high water from the Don River to flow move easily south by avoiding the 90-degree turn into the Keating Channel.

 The new parkland, named Biidaasige Park opened on July 18, 2025, and people can expect to move into new housing on the island by 2031 as part of a first development phase.
 In 2025, the municipal, provincial, and federal governments provided $325 million each for housing on Ookwemin Minising as well as Quayside.

+In April 2026, the city planners proposed a new car-free, east-west street on the island running parallel to Villiers and Commissioners Streets.
+The new street, dubbed Centre Commons, will be a pedestrian zone where vehicular traffic is limited to emergency vehicles and streetcars which will use part of the street for a turning loop.
+The street will be lined with multi-storey residential buildings.